SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 ### Minecraft Education Edition

-This is a special version of Minecraft game that includes specials tools and virtual worlds that can be used by the teacher to create fun and formative learning environments.
+This is a special version of Minecraft game that includes special tools and virtual worlds that can be used by the teacher to create fun and formative learning environments.

 With this game, while the students play with Minecraft following the instructions given (teachers have pre-made [lessons](https://education.minecraft.net/en-us/resources/explore-lessons), STEM curriculums and project-based challenges at their disposal), they also work together in an immersive 3D world where they have the possibility to strengthen creativity, spatial visualization ability, problem-solving skills, leadership traits, teamwork, collaboration and social interactions.